 Again, the dissatisfaction is particularly high for apartment owners.
 Increased separation can be possible with the option of workstations that can be concealed by movable panels.
-Hiding workspaces post-work hours can positively affect people’s mental well-being by giving them the feeling of returning home after work.
+Hiding workspaces post-work hours can positively affect people’s mental well-being, by giving them the feeling of returning home after work.

 So far, developers mostly considered outdoor spaces like balconies or patios as just a means to provide outdoor access.
 But with a constant stay at home regulations, their configuration and detailing have also gained renewed importance.
 I bet many of my readers still remember the viral video from Italy of people playing music from their balconies!

 Depending on what homeowners want, the conventional structures are making way to keep up with their requirements.
-Cantilevered balconies and decks, and traditional ones with adjustable rail heights, promote greater visual connection among neighbours.
+Cantilevered balconies and decks, and traditional ones with adjustable rail heights, promote greater visual connection among neighbors.
 As an aside, operable screens will take the versatility factor to the next level.